Mr94t3z/storage-farcaster-gift/README.md

 ## Frog Framework
 Storage Farcaster Gift is built using the minimal & lightweight framework for Farcaster Frames called [Frog](https://frog.fm/).

-## Storage Farcaster Smart Contract
+## Farcaster: Storage Registry Contract
-The smart contract are deployed at the following address:
+The contract are deployed at the following address:

 | Contract       | Address                                      |
 |----------------|----------------------------------------------|